-OBC Candidates

-15 % of the intake
+S/C Candidates 15 % of the intake

-7.5% of the intake
+S/T Candidates 7.5% of the intake

-3% of the intake
+P.D.
+Candidates 3% of the intake

-27% of the intake

-- (a) The candidates seeking admission under the above categories must fulfill the minimum eligibility conditions and qualifying requirements. - (b) The SC/ST/OBC candidates must enclose attested copy of the caste certificate along with their Application Form stating that the candidate belongs to SC/ST/OBC Category.
+- (a) The candidates seeking admission under the above categories must fulfil the minimum eligibility conditions and qualifying requirements. - (b) The SC/ST candidates must enclose attested copy of the caste certificate along with their Application Form stating that the candidate belongs to SC/ST Category.

-The following are empowered to issue SC/ST/OBC Certificates:
+The following are empowered to issue SC/ST Certificates:

-- (I) District magistrate/ Additional District Magistrate/ Collector/ Deputy Commissioner/ Addl.
-Deputy Commissioner/Deputy Collector /Ist Class Stipendiary Magistrate/City Magistrate/Sub Divisional magistrate/ Taluka Magistrate/ Executive Magistrate /Extra Assistant Commissioner. - (ii) Chief Presidency Magistrate/ Addl.
-Chief Presidency Magistrate/ Presidency Magistrate. - (iii) Revenue Officer not below the rank of Tehsildar. - (iv) Sub-Divisional Officer of the area where the candidate and/or his family normally resides. - (v) Administrator/Secretary to the Administrator/ Development Officer (Lakshadweep Islands). - (vi) Candidate must note that certificate from any other person/authority shall not be accepted in any case. - (c) 3% seats shall be reserved for Physically Disabled Candidates (i) 1% for Visually Impaired (ii) 1% for Hearing Impaired (iii) 1% for Orthopaedically Handicapped.
-In case no candidate is available in any of the above three sub-categories, the unfilled seats shall be filled by the candidates belonging to the remaining sub-categories on the basis of its combined Merit Index. - In case of non-availability of candidates of admission under PD category, dereservation of seats for filling up the same from candidates belonging to General category, will be done after obtaining approval form the Chairman, University Admission Coordination Committee before granting admission. - (d) Separate final merit list will be prepared for the candidates under each of the above three categories, taking into consideration Test ranking.
+- (i) District magistrate/ Additional District Magistrate/ Collector/ Deputy Commissioner/ Addl.
+Deputy Commissioner/Deputy Collector /Ist Class Stipendiary Magistrate/City Magistrate/Sub Divisional magistrate/ Taluka Magistrate/ Executive Magistrate /Extra Assistant Commissioner. - (ii) Chief Presidency Magistrate/ Addl.Chief Presidency Magistrate/ Presidency Magistrate. - (iii) Revenue Officer not below the rank of Tehsildar. - (iv) Sub-Divisional Officer of the area where the candidate and/or his family normally resides. - (v) Administrator/Secretary to the Administrator/ Development Officer (Lakshadweep Islands). - (vi) Candidate must note that certificate from any other person/authority shall not be accepted in any case. - (c) 3% seats shall be reserved for Physically Disabled Candidates (i) 1% for Visually Impaired (ii) 1% for Hearing Impaired (iii) 1% for Orthopaedically Handicapped.
+In case no candidate is available in any of the above three sub-categories, the unfilled seats shall be filled by the candidates belonging to the remaining sub-categories on the basis of its combined Merit Index.

+In case of non-availability of candidates of admission under PD category, de-reservation of seats for filling up the same from candidates belonging to General category, will be done after obtaining approval form the Chairman, University Admission Coordination Committee before granting admission.

-- (e) Vacant seats reserved for SC/ST candidates, if any, may be filled up as per Govt. of India rules. - 1.
+- (d) Separate final merit list will be prepared for the candidates under each of the above three categories, taking into consideration Test ranking. - (e) Vacant seats reserved for SC/ST candidates, if any, may be filled up as per Govt. of India rules. - 5.
 No Application Form shall be considered for admission unless it is complete in all respects including attested copies of the photographs of the candidates containing his/her signature thereon and all necessary documents are attached thereto, such as:

 Attested copies of mark-sheets of all the examinations passed; Certificate from the Head of the institution last attended certifying that the candidate has appeared or will be appearing in the qualifying examination.
-Certificate from an appropriate authority certifying that the candidate belongs to Scheduled Caste/Scheduled Tribe/OBC or that the candidate is Physically Disabled.
+Certificate from an appropriate authority certifying that the candidate belongs to Scheduled Caste/Scheduled Tribe or that the candidate is Physically Disabled.

-- 2. The completed Application Forms for registration at FMS, BHU along with documents required shall be sent to the Dean, Faculty of Management Studies/The Coordinator, MBA (Agri Business) BHU by the date fixed by the Steering Committee of the MBA (Agri Business). - 3.
-Provisional admission to the course shall be made in order of combined merit of the Written Test, Group Discussion and Interview. - 4.
+- 6. The completed Application Forms for registration at FMS, BHU along with documents required shall be sent to the Dean, Faculty of Management Studies/The Coordinator, MBA (Agri Business) BHU by the date fixed by the Steering Committee of the MBA (Agri Business). - 7.
+Provisional admission to the course shall be made in order of merit on the basis of Test ranks. - 8.
 Provisional admission cannot be claimed by any applicant as a matter of right.
-The provisional admission or readmission of an applicant shall be entirely at the discretion of the Steering Committee, which may refuse to admit any candidate without assigning any reason thereof. - 5.
-Provisional admission will be made strictly on availability of seats on the date of admission and the mere fact that call letter has been issued shall not entitle a candidate to claim admission. - 6.
-The candidate granted provisional admission shall deposit fee within the period prescribed by the Steering Committee failing which the admission shall stand cancelled. - 7.
+The provisional admission or readmission of an applicant shall be entirely at the discretion of the Steering Committee, which may refuse to admit any candidate without assigning any reason thereof. - 9.
+Provisional admission will be made strictly on availability of seats on the date of admission and the mere fact that call letter has been issued shall not entitle a candidate to claim admission. - 10.
+The candidate granted provisional admission shall deposit fee within the period prescribed by the Steering Committee failing which the admission shall stand cancelled. - 11.
 Provisional admission of a candidate is liable to be cancelled by the Steering Committee at any time: